navattic.identify({ email: user.email })

 Integrated dashboards allow you to track key metrics in real time.
 You can monitor response timelines, identify bottlenecks in your workflow, and see which team members are contributing most effectively.
 Over time, this data helps you understand which types of proposals you’re most likely to win and where you can make improvements.
 By tracking the ROI of your RFX efforts, you can turn your proposal process from a necessary chore into a data-driven engine for growth, as some of Iris's past clients have discovered.

-How to Measure RFX Success
+How Do You Measure RFX Success?

 You can’t improve what you don’t measure.
 Submitting a response and hoping for the best isn’t a strategy—it’s a guessing game.
 To truly refine your process and win more deals, you need to understand what’s working and what isn’t.
 Tracking key metrics gives you a clear, quantifiable picture of your team's performance, helping you spot bottlenecks, celebrate wins, and make data-driven decisions that actually move the needle.
 It’s the difference between feeling busy and being productive.